Browser width

 The following variables and constants are used in the model:

-• Capacity — the total number of entities to be simulated
+• TotalEntities — the total number of entities to be simulated during the model run.

-• InterarrivalTime — the mean time between entities arrivals
+• InterarrivalTime — the mean time between entity arrivals.

-• RandExp — a function that returns exponentially distributed random values
+• ExpTime — a pointer to a function that returns exponentially distributed random values.

 Complete Program Code with Input Data and Results